 Overall, the ThermoQuiet series by Wagner are very popular throughout the US and for good reason too.
 They are the best ceramic brake pads for the money that are designed to fit the majority of cars and also outperform most OEM replacements.Check it Out

 As well as plenty of experience from performing several brake pad replacements, we also based our recommendations upon research and multiple factors.
 The factors that we considered included their construction, performance, noise output, brake dust accumulation, included hardware and value for money.

 As you can see from the photo below, we have changed some really worn brake pads over the years.
 With this particular set that we replaced, we certainly got our money’s worth!

 Car Brake Pad Buying Guide

-Replacing your brake pads is a relatively simply mechanical job that you can do on your car.
+Replacing your brake pads is a relatively simple mechanical job that anyone with basic DIY skills can do.
 There is a range of brake pads available for every type of vehicle but finding the best can be fairly difficult.
-Everyone has different requirements from wanting to increase stopping power to reducing noise.
-The recommended brake pads above should provide insights to what is available for your vehicle.
+Everyone has different requirements that can include increasing stopping power to reducing noise.
+The recommended brake pads above should provide insights to what’s available.